 The company also offers a free software-based softphone that can be downloaded to a PC and that runs within Windows.
 The softphone uses an external headset that plugs into the PC, and is ideal for frequent travelers, allowing them to make phone calls from the road using their notebook computers.

 The underlying technology is based on WorldWide Telco's experience as an international private-line carrier and its long-term services and arrangements with international phone carriers built upon its decades of experience with switching networks.

 While the hardware line is worth noting, the service offerings are of the most interest and offer the greatest revenue opportunities to solution providers.
 WorldWide Telco offers a relatively painless entry for solution providers into the VoIP market and provides plenty of incentives and assistance to help solution providers get started.

 The vendor offers partners four levels of involvement: Basic, Silver, Platinum and Affiliate.
 The Basic level offers a 20 percent commission on initial sales and the option to sell prepaid recharge cards for adding minutes to an account.
 The Basic level is a good opportunity for solution providers selling to the phone-card or retail markets.

 The Silver level offers discounts on hardware purchases, higher-percentage commissions, technical training and certification.
-Partners at this level also have direct access to second-level support, access to a basic set of customer management tools and customizable rate plans.
+Partners at this level also have direct access to second-level support, access to a basic set of customer management tools and

 Platinum partners can receive hardware at cost and profit-sharing based on a customer's ongoing usage, along with monthly and one-time fees.
 Platinum partners also have access to personalized Web site support and development, co-marketing dollars for approved campaigns, customized rate plans, technical training and certification, direct access to third-level support and a complete set of Web-based customer-management tools.